-Director's Name Number of Direct Option/ Rights/ Warrants Number of Indirect Option/ Rights / Warrants Number of Equivalent Shares Total % from Capital Stock NONE.
+Director's Name Number of Direct Option/ Number of Indirect Number of Equivalent Total % from Rights/ Warrants Option/ Rights / Warrants Shares Capital Stock NONE.

 (b) Amendments of Incentive Programs

 Indicate any amendments and discontinuation of any incentive programs introduced, including the criteria used in the creation of the program.
 Disclose whether these are subject to approval during the Annual Stockholders' Meeting: